Rahbani brothers: The 1980s

 Assi and Mansour Rahbani continued to compose musicals for Ronza and Fadia Tanb El-Hage (Ronza's sister).
 They re-made their musical Al Sha'khs (The Person) which they had first performed with Fairuz in the early-1970s.
-The songs were re-recorded with Ronza's voice; the production featured a small role played by Rima Rahbani, Fairouz's and Assi's daughter.

 On June 26, 1986 Assi Rahbani died after spending several weeks in a coma.
-The nation went into mourning.
-He was buried in East Beirut; in order to make way for his funeral procession, the city's warring Muslim and Christian factions declared a cease fire and opened the city's checkpoints.

 The 1990s

 In the summer of 1998, Fairouz, Mansour Rahbani, Elias Rahbani, and Ziad Rahbani re-staged a number of their old musicals at the Baalbeck International Festival.
-The sold out shows ended with three new songs composed by Mansour and Elias Rahbani, their first collaboration in almost 25 years.

-At the end of the show, Fairouz sang to Assi: "I came to Baalbeck after 20 years, asking where you are, but no one could tell me.
-Don't say you are not here, your shadow is still fluttering on these stairs, calling into the echoes..."

 Critical interpretation – links to critical articles

 A dearth of artistic-literary criticism exists on the works of the Rahbani Brothers, Ziad Rahbani, and Fairouz.
 One of the main reasons being their works are seen from a Nationalistic point of view.
 Proper literary criticism remains to be created most probably in later years.
 However, one of the most important literary interpretations are found in Nizar Mroueh's "In Lebanese Arabic Music and the Rahbani Musical Theatre".